grongierisc/kong-ee-training/README.md

 * Nothing new on legacy side.
 * On kong side :
   * We change the port
-  * The path correspond to the route
+  * The path corresponds to the route
   * We still need to authenticate

-# 5. Second, Go futher with plugin
+# 5. Second, go further with plugin

-To go futher, we will try to auto-authenticate Kong to the IRIS endpoint.
+To go further, we will try to auto-authenticate Kong to the IRIS endpoint.

 To do so, we will use and plugin, resquest-transformer.